chrisglein/chrisglein.github.io/heist/new-rules.md

 - Discard any played <span class="trick">Trick</span> cards.

 ### 6. PREPARE
-You draw resource cards from the deck until you have 5 cards in your hand.
+You may discard any number of cards from your hand.
+Then draw resource cards from the deck until you have 5 cards in your hand.

 ## END OF THE ROUND
 After each player has had a turn the round is over.
 Add the tokens for the current round number from the heat track to the bag.